 Rules of Professional Conduct

-The Federation has approved a Model Code of Professional Conduct that has been implemented by a number of law societies, and is under review by the others.
+The Federation has approved a Model Code of Professional Conduct that has been has been implemented in whole or in part by all law societies except the Chambre des notaires in Quebec.

 - Model Code of Professional Conduct (as amended March 2017) (PDF – Printable Version)

 - Implementation Map